Session 4: The Gospel of Luke

 of Luke.
 Open my eyes to new things in familiar passages and open my heart to the moving of your spirit.

 This session introduces us to the main themes of Luke's gospel, when it might have been written, and some interesting things within it that we might never have noticed.
 It is structured in the same way as the previous sessions.
+As always please choose a couple of questions that particularly interest you and answer those rather than trying to tackle all of them.

 Part 1 Questions for Reflection